 7 Best Running Shoes For Supination in 2024

-Unlike overpronation (feet roll inward), runners who supinate don’t necessarily need stability shoes.
-These tend to be very rigid on the inner side, which will only worsen supination.
-Given this, we found it best to go for neutral running shoes.
-They are more flexible, allowing unrestrained motion.
+Unlike runners who overpronate (their feet roll inward), runners who supinate don’t necessarily need stability shoes.
+These tend to be very rigid on the inner side, which could worsen supination.
+Because of this, we recommend neutral running shoes to supinators.

 How we test running shoes